 Montague’s art is as humorous as it is subversive.
 Her pieces are a daydream in clay, wryly communicating the intransience of the human condition with a wink and a nudge.
 Stepping into her studio is like discovering an Eighteenth Century Cabinet of Curiosity.
 Her art is a collection of shamanistic characters which imbibe the peculiar, scientific and mythical qualities involved in creation.
 Rollicking, cherubic figures wearing masks and antlers frolic among symbols of decay, in a world that is equal parts shadowy and lighthearted.
 Her lively sculptures are an amalgam of animal, human and object.
 Combined, the images evoke a whimsical narrative of folk tales, childhood fantasies, dreams, and nightmares.

-The artist draws on her deeply personal history to reference fertility and childbirth, using babies, blastocysts and vanitas symbolism to convey a frenetic celebration of the divine comedy of existence.
+The artist draws on her personal history to convey a frenetic celebration of the divine comedy of existence.
 There is a precarious balance in her work between life and death, creation and destruction, innocence and corruption.
 The artist states, “These characters know much more than they let on.”
 Each individual sculpture is an island of ideas, a cluster of creative life-force/death-drive, and a barge of becoming.